 Top Bar Beekeeping Weekend Intensives

-Gold Star Honeybees offers a LIVE Weekend Intensive Top Bar Beekeeping Class
+Pre-COVID, Gold Star Honeybees offered a LIVE Weekend Intensive Top Bar Beekeeping Class

 About the Intensive:

 A Gold Star Weekend Intensive class is two (very full!) days, jam-packed with the information you need to be ready to keep your own bees in top bar hives.
 It is appropriate for both novice beekeepers AND those with some beekeeping experience.

 - How We Got Here From There - A history of the beekeeping methods and agricultural practices that have brought us to the methods in use today.
 What effect are these things having on honeybees?
 What is going on with CCD nowadays?